hughdbrown/mail_org/README.md

 I use this python code to clean up my inbox, moving messages to subfolders or just deleting them.

-The `mail-org.json` gives a good idea of wehat you can do.
+The `mail-org.json` gives a good idea of what you can do.

 # Deletion
 Delete all messages from your Inbox that are from `from_addr`.